hamidelectronic/vue-datepicker/README.md

 # vue-datepicker
-calendar and datepicker component with material design for Vue.js
+Persian calendar and datepicker component with material design for Vue.js

 # Demo